sidou10/mapreduce-tf-idf/README.md

 # TF-IDF with MapReduce

-Initial input: folder path with some documents
+- Initial input: folder path with some documents.
-Final output: list of (word, doc) ranked by ascending value of TF-IDF
+- Final output: list of (word, doc) ranked by ascending value of TF-IDF

 The 4 MapReduce rounds are to be run successively.

 The highest scores are at the trail of this output.

 Example for folder input_docs:
 ```
 5.235250603583094E-4	(dave, callwild.txt)